mpjlu/serving/README.md

     > git clone --recurse-submodules https://github.com/rayglover-ibm/serving-caffe
     > cd serving-caffe

-Caffe has been integrated in to TFS build, and as such you should follow the [TFS installation guide](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/setup.md) first.
+Caffe has been integrated in to the TFS build, and so you should follow the [TFS installation guide](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/setup.md) first.
 At a minimum you need to install bazel and configure Tensorflow manually: